batterootesting/wirelesskeyboard/README.md

 TODO:
 -------
+- Shifting focus to Linux version, for use with Raspberry Pi
+- Fix the broken Windows tester.py - it cannot do a 'live' update of keystrokes pressed.
+May have something to do with threads
 - Capture the time of keystroke, so we can display the time the last keystroke was pressed, which will be useful for unattended tests.
-- Add a very simple GUI for Windows using Tkinter

 Thoughts
 ---------
-Can we hook up a wireless keyboard to a Raspberry Pi or Arduino, and do tests that way?
+- Hook up a wireless keyboard to a Raspberry Pi
+- More discussion at EEVBlog Batteroo testing

 Windows
 --------

-A standalone .exe will be made once I add a couple of features
+A standalone .exe will be made once it's ready

 For developers, to make life easier, use python 2.7 - 32 bit edition